 '''

+Java

-public class SimplePrxHelper : Ice.ObjectPrxHelperBase, SimplePrx
+public final class SimplePrxHelper extends Ice.ObjectPrxHelper implements SimplePrx {

-{

-public static SimplePrx checkedCast(Ice.ObjectPrx b);
+public static SimplePrx checkedCast(Ice.ObjectPrx b) {

+// ...

+}

-public static SimplePrx checkedCast(
+public static SimplePrx checkedCast(Ice.ObjectPrx b, Ice.Context ctx) {

-Ice.ObjectPrx b,

-System.Collections.Generic.Dictionary<string, string> ctx);
+// ...

+}

-public static SimplePrx uncheckedCast(Ice.ObjectPrx b);
+public static SimplePrx uncheckedCast(Ice.ObjectPrx b) {

+// ...

+}

-public static string ice_staticId();
+public static String ice_staticId() {

+// ...

+}

+// ...

+}

+'''

 For checkedCast, if the passed proxy is for an object of type Simple, or a proxy for an object with a type derived from Simple, the cast returns a non-null reference to a proxy of type SimplePrx; otherwise, if the passed proxy denotes an object of a different type (or if the passed proxy is null), the cast returns a null reference.